Business Growth and Competitiveness

 - development, promotion and expansion of business associations, sector alliances or networks to facilitate industry growth through information sharing and collaboration; and

-- youth internships to assist with projects related to innovation, the digital economy and trade.
+- youth internships to assist with projects related to innovation, the digital economy and trade for a period of 12 months.

 Other activities related to business growth and competitiveness necessary to further an economic goal in Northern Ontario may be considered on a case-by-case basis.